Oregon schools to start distance learning on April 13

 Gov. Kate Brown closed schools through April 28, but because the coronavirus pandemic has not reached its peak in the United States, that closure is expected to be extended.
 That has been the case already in many states.

-“Our students may not come back through our school house doors this academic year,” Colt Gill, director of the Oregon Department of Education, told school superintendents and principals in an email Monday night.
+“Our students may not come back through our schoolhouse doors this academic year,” Colt Gill, director of the Oregon Department of Education, told school superintendents and principals in an email Monday night.

 Brown’s office did not immediately respond to questions about the school closing order.